 Rixos Premium Dubrovnik

-Rixos Premium Dubrovnik is located down a coastal hillside 15 minutes on foot from the city’s UNESCO-listed Old Town.
-Natural light and uninterrupted sea views fill its modern amphitheater style rooms.
+Rixos Premium Dubrovnik is located down a coastal hillside 15 minutes on foot from Dubrovnik’s UNESCO-listed Old Town.
+Natural light and uninterrupted sea views fill its modern amphitheater-style rooms.
 Decorated with furniture of mid-century design, the expansive multi-level lobby is also sure to make an impression.
-When it comes to facilities, there is a two-story spa, seasonal outdoor pool and year-round indoor pool space.
-If you’re already admiring stunning design, read our Dubrovnik design guide to make the most of the city!
+When it comes to facilities, there is a two-story spa, seasonal outdoor pool, and year-round indoor pool space.
+If you’re already admiring the stunning design, read our Dubrovnik design guide and explore our tours of Dubrovnik to make the most of the city!

 Liechtensteinov Put 3, 20000 Dubrovnik